OregonStateUniversity/ltpbr-explorer/README.md

 * Run the tests with `rake` or `rspec`.
 * Run the server in _development_ with `rails server`.

+Requires PostgreSQL with the PostGIS extension available for enabling.

 &copy; 2017 Nathan Struhs, Yong Bakos.
 All rights reserved.